apparentlymart/ttl-cpu/design.rst

 * The ADD/ADC and SUB/SUC pairs intentionally differ only by the LSB so that we can simply AND the LSB with the carry flag to get the carry in for the adder/subtractor.

+* Conditional instructions are expected to come in odd/even pairs with the even instruction as the conditional and the next odd as an unconditional variant.
+This is because the condition bit in the control state machine will be set to (LSB of L bus) | (LSB of opcode).

 Operand Format
 --------------